paglobal/augmented-tabflow/README.md

 - use early returns anywhere you can
 - show warning or error alerts for when certain data is unavailable
 - maybe change the way arrays are typed to use `Array<T>`
+- fix accessibility issues relating to keyboard navigation in `TreeItem` component (enter should cause element click and other focus related issues)
+- maybe implement "overwrite with current session data"

 ### Extension